 President of Indonesia

-Joko Widodo, or Jokowi as he is popularly known, became the President of Indonesia on October 20, 2014.
-He won 55% of the vote in the presidential elections which took place in July 2014; a victory margin of 4%.
+Joko Widodo, or Jokowi as he is popularly known, became the President of Indonesia by winning 55% of the vote in the presidential elections which took place in July 2014.
 He is seen very much as a populist leader, not enjoying the support of religious scholars, nor coming from a wealthy or military background.

 Background: President Widodo is the first Indonesian president not to be from the military or the political elite.
 He comes from a humble background of Javanese descent.
 His father had a small furniture business, which often couldn’t make ends meet.
 They struggled to put him through university, where he graduated in the field of forestry.
 After graduation, Widodo worked for three years in the forestry service of a state enterprise in Aceh before returning to his family business.